-It’s hard to think of a better country than Italy to take children to for their first ski.
-Here kindness and adoration of ‘little ones’ guarantees not just a smile, but a rewarding hug for the effort and a remarkable restraint of a ‘slow’ snow plough by spindly foal-like legs that are itching to speed down the nursery slope.
+It’s hard to think of a better place than Italy’s Abruzzo to take children to for their first ski.
+Here kindness and adoration of ‘little ones’ guarantees not just a smile, but a rewarding hug for the effort and a ‘slow’ snow plough by spindly foal-like legs that are itching to speed down the nursery slope.

 “I’ve spent my winter holidays in Abruzzo for as long as I can remember.
 As a child I would accompany my Grandmother and pick up freshly baked pizza in Pescasseroli ready for a day at Aremogna where my Uncle taught me to ski.
 Every year I look forward to flying home to Napoli and then the short drive (1.5hr) for beautiful slopes, great views and of course, incredible, genuine food” Fede Rilli, Pasta Bites

-For our half term ski-break, we based ourselves in the small town of Roccaraso, one of the four towns that is just a short shuttle up to Aremogna, the largest ski area in central Italy.
+For our school half-term ski-break, we based ourselves in the small town of Roccaraso, one of the four towns that is just a short shuttle up to Aremogna, the largest ski area in central Italy.

 We stayed half-board at the family-run 3* Hotel Trieste, highly recommended for comfortable spacious family rooms and enough abundant local dishes like grilled scamorza cheese and truffle sauce to satisfy any hungry skiers.
 The hotel is run by the Del Castello family, the grandfather who first built the hotel 50 years ago is now the safe pair of hands in charge of the free return shuttle that takes guests up to ‘Areamogna’ and your preferred pistes for the day.
 The restaurant has those mystical old-school waiters who remember your preferred coffee from the previous morning and ask if you would like another.
 Dinner is 3-course with wine accompanied by an enormous vegetable buffet table that satisfied even our fussy little eater.
-For those who are worried about their Italian language skills, the receptionist speaks good English and will make sure all your ski-wishes are accommodated.
-We bumped into one other English family at the hotel on their annual ski-holiday.
+We bumped into one other British family at the hotel on their annual ski-holiday.
 They’d returned again after their first visit the previous year and praised the sheer diversity of runs that were suitable for each family member, the great ski school and creche at Campo Scuola Sci Pizzalto for their youngest as well as the kind staff of the hotel.
-They were planning to return again in 2018 which speaks volumes on the attraction of this ski-destination so close to Rome!
+They were planning to return again which speaks volumes on the attraction of this ski-destination so close to Rome!

 Our skiing at Roccaraso centred on the Pizzalto resort that is part of Aremogna.
 The area offers an incredible choice of 65 pistes to chose from that stretch for 130 km.
 For the advanced skiers, there are 11 black runs, with the rest split between red and blue served by 27 modern ski-lifts.
 For beginners, there are only 4 green pistes included in Aremogna’s ‘Skipass Alto Sangro’ but that is probably plenty for an absolute beginner on their first try out.